Carolina Rig for Bottom Fishing and Surf Fishing

 If you’re using a rod shorter than 7′ you’ll want to move your rod to the 3 or 4 o’clock position instead of the 2 o’clock position in order to cover as much ground during each drag.

 From my experience a Carolina rig can really be fished year round.
 But this rig undoubtedly shines under certain conditions.
-The Carolina rig is the ideal presentation for fishing the following.
+The Carolina rig is the ideal presentation for:

 • Open water.
 Fishing open water when you want to cover a lot of area quickly, such as a large flat or long point.

-• Fishing heavier weights.
+• Heavier weights.
 Deep sea or deeper water fishing with heavier weights in the 2-3 ounce range.

 • Cold weather.
 During cooler winter months when fish have moved toward the bottom of the water column.
 (Although, the C-rig will also work during the spring and summer.)

 • Pre- and post-spawn.
-During pre- and post-spawn seasons when fish are migrating to and from spawning ground fish the C-rig through the migration path.
+During pre- and post-spawn seasons when fish are migrating to and from spawning ground cast and retrieve the Carolina across the migration path.

 • Testing an area.
-The C-rig is ideal for fishing a large area quickly to find where fish are hold up and if they’re biting.
+The Carolina is ideal for fishing a large area quickly to find where fish are hold up and test if they’re biting.

 You can fish a Carolina rig pretty much anywhere, but there are a few places you’ll want to avoid.
 It’s better to keep away from matted vegetation, trees and other underwater cover where your rig can snag.

 You can fish a Carolina rig with just about any rod.
-But there are few rods that are easier to fish than others for certain conditions.
-Generally, I recommend a 7′ to 7’10” medium-heavy, fast action rod when fishing a Carolina rig.
-This rod provides the following benefits.
+But there are few rods that are easier to fish in certain conditions.
+Generally, I recommend a 7′ to 7’10” medium-heavy, fast action rod for fishing the Carolina rig.
+This rod provides several benefits.

 1. A rod over 7′ in length is going to provide you the leverage to cast longer distances.
 When fishing a Carolina rig you really want to get your bait out there so you can cover some ground.
 A slightly longer rod also helps create a good hookset when you feel a bite.